 About Psychoanalytic Psychotherapy

 This is the term that Jung gave to his particular form of psychotherapy.
 Fundamental to Jung’s view of the psyche was that the mind and the unconscious could largely be trusted, and that it was all the time attempting to assist the individual; in this way he saw the psyche as self-regulating.
 Jung thought that even problematic symptoms, such as anxiety or depression, could be potentially helpful in drawing the individual’s attention to an imbalance in the psyche, for eg. if someone becomes depressed perhaps the way they are living their life means that they are not following a path that is natural and true to their particular personality.
 He understood this as being due to the purposive nature of the psyche.
 Jung also thought that the way that we see ourselves (our ego) is limited and that modern man has become cut off from his true, instinctual nature.
 He thought that we need to listen to ourselves and to come to discover who we really are and what we really feel.
 He came to believe that we need to be guided by what he called the self, which is an unconscious sense of the personality as a whole.

-For more information about Analytical Psychology: www.thesap.org.uk
+For more information: www.thesap.org.uk

 Training, qualifications & experience